phil2211/MDBMasterclassTutorialApp/README.md

 ```
 - **In both cases please interrupt the Atlas CLI to deploy your first free database by pressing CTRL+C.** There is actually a bug in the Atlas CLI not reacting on selecting No when you are asked.
 ---
+> You can now follow the next steps manually or you just can execute the install.sh script to setup everything automatically

 6. Create a new project and a free cluster named MyCustomers
 ```
 atlas projects create MDBMasterclass -P MDBMasterclass && \